Spanish people of Filipino ancestry: Population and distribution

 Some three quarters of all Filipino migration to Spain is to the Community of Madrid and Catalonia, which are home to the oldest Filipino communities in Spain, and a distribution that is shared with Peruvians and Dominicans as communities that are particularly concentrated in these two autonomous communities.
 Smaller populations of Filipinos are also found in Spain's other autonomous communities, with the largest concentrations found in Andalusia, the Balearic Islands and the Canary Islands.
 For historical reasons, most Filipino migrants to Spain were working-age women, which is still reflected in the contemporary makeup of the community.

 Major Filipino enclaves are found in the cities of Madrid and Barcelona, where most Filipinos in Spain live.
 In Madrid, most Filipinos live in the district of Tetuán, forming the largest immigrant group in four of the district's six neighborhoods, as well as in four other neighborhoods in other parts of the city, including the neighborhood of El Viso in neighboring Chamartín, which is home to the Philippine Embassy in Madrid.
 Meanwhile, about half of all Filipinos living in Barcelona live in the district of Ciutat Vella, with significant populations also found in the Eixample and Sants-Montjuïc districts.
 The community is primarily concentrated in the northern half of El Raval in Ciutat Vella, which is reportedly home to fifteen percent of all Filipino citizens in Spain and is also home to most of the local community's cultural and social institutions.
 In Andalusia, a more diffuse community is found in Málaga, with some 5,000 Filipinos residing in the eponymous province, including a significant community in Marbella, and a smaller community of some 300 in Seville.
-Beyond the peninsula in the Balearic Islands, some 2,500 Filipinos live on the islands of Ibiza and Formentera, and another 2,000 on Mallorca, while in the Canaries, communities are found in Las Palmas, where over 1,000 Filipinos live, and on the island of Tenerife.
+Beyond the peninsula in the Balearic Islands, up to 2,500 Filipinos live on the islands of Ibiza and Formentera, and up to another 6,000 on Mallorca and Menorca, while in the Canaries, communities are found in Las Palmas, where over 1,000 Filipinos live, and on the island of Tenerife.